winstonjs/winston-daily-rotate-file/README.md

   winston.add(require('winston-daily-rotate-file'), options)
 ```

 The DailyRotateFile transport can rotate files by minute, hour, day, month or year.
-Its options are identical to the File transport with the lone addition of the 'datePattern' option:
+In addition to the options accepted by the File transport, the Daily Rotate File Transport also accepts the following options:

 * __datePattern:__ A string representing the pattern to be used when appending the date to the filename (default '.yyyy-MM-dd').
 The meta characters used in this string will dictate the frequency of the file rotation.
-For example if your datePattern is simply '.HH' you will end up with 24 log files that are picked up and appended to every day.
+For example, if your datePattern is simply '.HH' you will end up with 24 log files that are picked up and appended to every day.
+* __prepend:__ Defines if the rolling time of the log file should be prepended at the begging of the filename (default `false`)

 Valid meta characters in the datePattern are: